 \section{Abstract}

-We propose to use quantum {mechanical tools} to simulate epidemic processes in a network.
-We first show a systematic way to map virus population distributions to spin-lattice configurations.
-Then, noticing that diffusion is a classical thermal dynamic process, we can map it to the dynamics of an effective (parametrized) Hamiltonian of a quantum thermal system.
-To demonstrate the rationality of the Hamiltonian, we provide numerical and analytic analyses of the evolution behaviour of the Hamiltonian.
-We prove that the evolution could be well described by a classical stochastic Markov process, which is consistent with the well-known epidemiological susceptible and infectious model.
+We propose to use quantum computers to simulate infection spreading in networks.
+We first show the analogy between the infection distribution and spin-lattice configurations with Ising-type interactions.
+Then, since the spreading process can be modeled as a classical Markovian process, we show that the spreading process can be simulated using the evolution of a quantum thermal dynamic model with a parameterized Hamiltonian.
+In particular, we analytically and numerically analyze the evolution behavior of the Hamiltonian, and prove that the evolution simulates a classical Markovian process, which describes the well-known epidemiological stochastic susceptible and infectious (SI) model.
 A practical method to determine the parameters of the thermal dynamic Hamiltonian from epidemiological inputs is exhibited.
-As an example, we simulate the transmission process of SARS-Cov-2 variant Omicron with a given community network.
+As an example, we simulate the infection spreading process of the SARS-Cov-2 variant Omicron in a small-world network.